ekchacon/semi-supervised-regular-size-datasets/README.md

 | 0\.4k | 0\.4k   | 0\.67  |
 | 0\.3k | 0\.3k   | 0\.50  |
 | 0\.2k | 0\.2k   | 0\.33  |

+# Results for MNIST dataset

+The figures above illustrate how semi-supervised methods utilize unlabaled data to improve accuracy, so with our self-training layer-wise method we want to observe how it can increase this value taking into account that it combines the capacity of both methods self-training and layer-wise, which use unlabeled examples.
+The Fig. 6.8 shows that the self-training layer-wise method can benefit itself with unlabeled data by using it twice in a joined capacity of layer-wise procedure and self-training to have a better accuracy.
+In other words, it can be seen as the greedy layer-wise strategy but it uses the self-training method to fine tune instead of a supervised learning.
+In particular, the Fig. 6.8 demonstrates that the self-training layer-wise method performs almost always superior in the range 0.33%-3.33% except only in 1.67% and then slightly better in 5.00%-16.67% than the rest of methods with MNIST dataset.
+We can also closely observe that our method achieves much better accuracies where the percentages of training examples are equal or less than 3.33%.